Siphon880gh/devbrain/Scraping/Scrape circle.so/Scrape videos circle.so/_Scrape videos circle.so - Decided download multiple files (mp4 direct files).md

 So far downloaded:
 ![[Pasted image 20251123222237.png]]

 This might become a drag if you have to do it 5 at a time.
-If you wish to automate further, consider modifying the above automation script to console log (you'll have to open the Console tab) when it's done and also consider increasing be batch size beyond just 5, maybe to the actual number of lessons, eg. 41 here:
+If you wish to automate further, consider modifying the above automation script to console log all the curl commands at a larger batch instead of 5, eg. 41 here:
 ![[Pasted image 20251123223927.png]]

 ```